SAP/ui5-tooling-extensions/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Report an issue with a package part of UI5 Tooling Extensions
+about: Report an issue with a package part of UI5 CLI Extensions
 title: ''
 type: Bug
 labels: needs triage